 Two institutions are open year-round: The ArtsCenter and the Cat’s Cradle.
 The ArtsCenter began in 1974, and since then it’s become the soul of the arts community.
 And not just for Carrboro either, but for fifty miles in any direction you care to go.
 Right next door is the Cat’s Cradle, the institution which single-handedly earned Carrboro its designation as the Seattle of the South.
 Big names, local and international, play at this world-famous music venue—and local bands that went on to bigger things.
 Ben Folds Five and The Squirrel Nut Zippers started out here.

-WEAVER STREET LAWN
+WEAVER STREET MARKET

 Carrboro, more than anything else, is a community.
 What does this mean, community?
 It means poetry and art and music.
 And it means Thursday evening on the lawn in front of Weaver Street Market—or The Weave, as it’s known around town.
 From late-spring to early-fall, the “Weave” hosts live music on Thursday nights and Sunday morning jazz brunches, with local non-profit organizations selling food, wine and beer.
 Fittingly, it’s just in front of the old Carr Mill building that still stands, a relic from an industrial past, here in its present second-life as a shopping mall: past and present intertwined.
-The 300 East Main Street Development is growing in the heart of Carrboro with a hotel, shops and restaurants.

 GOOD EATS AND CLUBS